SFH-Foundation/sfhfoundation/docs/videos/uncommon-dialogues.md

 The more insight we have, the greater will be our foresight.
 </div>

-This section includes a conversation with Shaykh Saadi Dr. Neil Douglas Klotz, many discussions with Amir Freiman, and dialogues with Professor Omid Safi and Syed Haider Mehdi.
+This section includes a conversation with Shaykh Saadi Dr. Neil Douglas Klotz, many discussions with Amir Freiman, and dialogues with Professor Omid Safi, Syed Haider Mehdi, and Haji Mustafa Ali.

 <div markdown="1" class="card video sidebar center gemoji center-content">